SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 To signify that we're still in the early stages of a project and we might have to make major changes, we can use a `0.x.y` version number.
 Releases with a major version of zero, are understood to be unstable - when we want to say we're ready with a stable release, we increment to version `1.0.0`.

-See the [official documentation](https://semver.org/) for more detail.
+See the [official SemVer documentation](https://semver.org/) for more detail.

 For different types of software this can mean slightly different things.
-For a library, which other developers will integrate into their own software, it is the programmatic API, the set of classes, functions and data that the library exposes.
+For a library, which other developers will integrate into their own software, it is the programmatic API: the set of classes, functions and data that the library exposes.
 For user-facing software, such as a desktop application or web app, this can include all the previous factors, but might also include factors such as changes to user workflow.

 > ## Alternatives To SemVer